KU-Leuven-Geomatics/geomapi/docs/source/development/environment creation.md

 ---

 For the installation of the user and development Python environment, we use [Anaconda](https://www.anaconda.com/).
-As of now, GEOMAPI requires Python version 3.10 due to dependency restrictions (specifically due to Opend3D).
-Below, you find a detailed explenation to set up both the user environment and the developer environment
+As of now, GEOMAPI requires Python version 3.10 due to dependency restrictions (specifically due to opend3d).
+Below, you find a detailed explanation to set up both the user environment and the developer environment

 # User environment
-To use geomapi as a package, we will create a Python 3.10 environment and intall geomapi.
+To use geomapi as a package, we will create a Python 3.10 environment and install geomapi.
 Open a command line (cmd) and type the following command.

 ```bash
 conda create --name geomapi_user python=3.10